jakemcc/jakemccrary.com/source/_posts/2020-10-03-go-create-silly-small-programs.markdown

 Cooks can prepare food to remove hunger.
 You can come up with nearly an infinite number of other examples.

-The difference, that makes creating software almost magical, is that a solo developer can solve problems for an unknown number of other folks.
+The difference is that a solo developer can solve problems for an unknown number of other folks.
-This is enabled by the increasing ease of distribution.
+This is enabled by the Internet enabled ease of distribution.
 This is very powerful.

 Developers can expose their solution to others through a web application.
-Applications can be distributed through various app stores or made available as a download.
+Desktop or mobile applications can be distributed through various app stores or made available as a download.
 Source code can be made available for others to run.
 Being able to distribute easily and cheaply is a game changer.